AnxietyAnxiety therapySchool Anxiety

 Let's discuss frequency wellness, but in a gentle and responsible manner.

 Our bodies operate through bio-electrical signaling and vibrational patterns.
-Friendly, calming health frequencies are a natural part of the human system.
+Friendly, calming sound frequencies are a natural part of the human system.

 Emerging research explores how different sound wave therapy modalities can help: